Italy police seize 221 toy trains from bribery suspect

 As well as the trains, police seized 11 toy tracks.

-The suspect admitted to taking 65,000 euros ($69,264) in bribes during an investigation into a system of rigged contracts and favour-trading involving Italy’s state-owned motorway operators, the document showed.
+The suspect admitted to taking 65,000 euros ($69,264) in bribes during an investigation into a system of rigged contracts and favor-trading involving Italy’s state-owned motorway operators, the document showed.